EtainUpton/52465Programming-for-Data-An.-Assignments/README.md

 ![Screenshot](EtainsPreviousREADME.jpg)

-Italics
-Referencing

-When I initially read the description of what was required from this assignment I was totally clueless as to what I needed to do.
-Luckily Ian had mentioned in the Assignment Video on Moodle that this would be discussed in videos from week 5, so I decided to focus my attention on these videos.
+When I initially read the description of what was required from this assignment I was uncertain of how to proceed.
+I focused my attention on the Moodle videos supplied by Dr. Ian McLoughlin, along with researching online to gain the knowledge I would need to be able to complete the assignment.
 I knew I needed to create one single Jupyter notebook, which would include all 4 tasks.
-Ian had mentioned in the video that he expected students to take the existing package and provide a less robotic description of what the data is about.
+Ian had mentioned in the video that he expected students to take the existing package (https://docs.scipy.org/doc/numpy-1.15.1/reference/routines.random.html) and provide a less robotic description of what the data is about.
-He advised that students should describe with plots in a Jupyter notebook the flavour of the packages on the webpage.

 The videos I reviewed on Moodle for this assignment were focused on Jupyter and NumPy.
 The Jupyter package can be used to create visual workflows to tell a data analytics story.